 Key areas to evaluate:

-A simple report that you can find in Quickbooks is “Revenue by Customer” (Here’s how you can open the report).
+A simple report that you can find in Quickbooks is “Revenue by Customer”.
 This report shows how total revenue is distributed among your customer base.
 Customer concentration affects value because it has the potential to determine the success or risk of a business future and can significantly affect the closing price.

 Manufacturing in the US is affected by the economy.
 While this is an obvious statement, the customers you may have come in different categories when it comes to HOW the economy affects their business and therefore affects your business.
 It is important when valuing a Machine shop to look at the industries that your clients serve: Medical, Automotive, Aerospace, Oil and Gas, maintenance products, construction, or Retail.
 Each one of these sectors (and many more) are effected by the economy in different ways.
 Business buyers are looking to buy a machine shop that is or has the potential to grow rather than shrink.